-Jonathan has a move called "My final Ripple" that can revive him from defeat with 20% health and give him permanent Ripple-infused attacks at the cost of locking out his HH meter.
+Jonathan has a move called "My final Ripple" which can revive him from defeat with 20% health and give him permanent Ripple-infused attacks at the cost of locking out his HH meter.

 Valentine can expend 3 HH bars to have D4C replace him with a full-health Valentine at the cost of all his corpse parts and the usage of his HH meter.

 Bruno auto-revives in Resolve Mode if he's about to lose the match for one last chance to win.

 Damn You, Muscle Memory: The R1 Button is used to charge the HHA meter for Ripple using characters when you hold it down; for Stand Users (whose HHA meter charges as they perform hits), one press of the R1 button turns your Stand On, and one more turns it off.
 This can cause mistakes at the worst times if you start using another type after using one type too long.

 Difficult but Awesome: Pucci.
 Made in Heaven is insanely hard to pull off in a normal match, but Pucci's disk stealing specials and knockdown moves can help to buy enough time and meter to set it up.

 Disney Villain Death: The Situation Finishes of Dio's hideouts in Parts 1 and 3.
 Exaggerated with the Situation Finish of the Kennedy Space Center, as the loser falls forever.